brandonlind/offset_validation/README.md

 ## Usage

-If you use or inspired by code in this repository, please cite the manuscript (doi TBD).
+If you use or are inspired by code in this repository, please cite the manuscript:

 ```
 Lind, B. M., R. Candido-Ribeiro, P. Singh, M. Lu, D. O. Vidakovic, T. R. Booker, M. Whitlock, N. Isabel, S. Yeaman,
 and S. N. Aitken.
 2023.
-How useful is genomic data for predicting  maladaptation to future climate? doi TBD
+How useful is genomic data for predicting  maladaptation to future climate? <i>bioRxiv</> DOI: https://doi.org/10.1101/2023.02.10.528022
 ```